Skip to main content

 Around 6 to 7 cm including the tail fin.
 The body alone is smaller.
 The defended territory is larger than either, which is why a betta in a strip tank patrols every centimetre.

-25 litres is the minimum for a tank that holds heat, runs a real filter, and has plants.
+20 litres is the practical minimum for a tank that holds heat, runs a real filter, and has planting.
+25 litres or more is the more comfortable long-term home.
 The 5L cubes you see in shops crash temperature overnight and overload on one feeding.

 Not recommended as a random community add-on